mwunnam/requirement-analysis/README.md

 # Requirement Analysis in Software Development

 This is a Repository for leaning purposes.
-This is about a project on the Requirement Analysis which is focusing on a comprehensive software developement by documenting, analyzing and structuring requirments.
+This is about a project on the Requirement Analysis which is focusing on a comprehensive software development by documenting, analyzing and structuring requirements.
 This is for booking management system

 ## What is Requirement Analysis?
 This is a paramount stage in the development of a software application or website.
 It entails gathering, analyzing and defining what is needed to develop the product at hand.
 All stakeholders come on board to make sure there is a clear understanding as to how the software product should perform and the features it must have.